April 11th 2019

 Come clean - how often do you wash yours?
-Here’s how to give your brushes and tools the ultimate in TLC…
+Here are the best ways to clean makeup brushes and tools and shower them in the ultimate TLC…

 It’s about as exciting as doing the dishes or filing your tax return, but equally necessary if you’re determined to be adult about ‘life’ things; washing your makeup brushes regularly is non-negotiable (I mean, there's no point investing in the best brushes if you're not going to look after them).
 That being said, it needn’t be a thankless Cinderella task either; there’s many a modern invention that can assist you in both cleaning and preserving your precious tools, saving you time, and in the long run money, along the way.

 Here’s how to polish up your brush hygiene habits; it’s time to get sensible (and sanitary...) with our lowdown on the best makeup brush cleaners and how to use them.